-Indeed, the Pixel 7's camera setup is rumoured to stay pretty similar to the Pixel 6's, with the same dual camera arrangement on the back.
+The Pixel 7's camera setup is also rumoured to stay pretty similar to the Pixel 6's, with the same dual camera arrangement on the back.
 The main sensor is rumoured to stick at 50 megapixels, and the selfie snapper again at 8 megapixels.

 But inside it could be all change.
 Google is rumoured to have a new Tensor chipset, giving it more power than the Pixel 6 family.
 It's also thought to have a larger battery – 5000mAh (compared to 4614mAh on the Pixel 6).
 That's the same capacity as the Pixel 6 Pro.